A discrete wedge product on general polygonal meshes: Discrete Differential Forms and the Exterior Derivative

-Since now on, we work with coefficient group $G = (\mathbb{R},+)$, which corresponds to working with \textbf{real--valued discrete differential forms}.
+The discrete exterior derivative is illustrated in Figure \ref{fig1}.
+Since now on, we shall work with the coefficient group $G = (\mathbb{R},+)$, thus $C^\ast(K)$ are \textbf{real--valued discrete differential forms}.

-Similarly to the definition of chain complexes (Definition \ref{def:ChainComplex}), we have the following: \begin{definition} A \textbf{cochain complex} $(C^\ast(K,\Re),d)$ is a sequence of abelian groups of $n$-dimensional cochains $C^n(K)$ together with the coboundary operators $d_n:C^n(K) \rightarrow C^{n+1}(K)$, i.e.,
+Similarly to the definition of chain complexes (Definition \ref{def:ChainComplex}), we have the following: \begin{definition} A \textbf{cochain complex} $(C^\ast(K),d)$ on an $n$--dimensional pseudomanifold $K$ is a sequence of abelian groups of $q$-dimensional cochains $C^q(K)$ together with the coboundary operators $d_q:C^q(K) \rightarrow C^{q+1}(K)$, i.e.,

 A $q$--form $\alpha$ is said to be a \textbf{closed form} (cocycle) if $d\alpha = 0$, and it is called an \textbf{exact form} (coboundary) if there exist a $(q-1)$--form $\beta$ such that $d\beta =\alpha$.